lndhub-admin/lndhub-admin/README.md

 <!-- ### Hi there 👋 -->

 ### LndHub Admin is a Node.js Lightning Network Toolbox
-Using LndHub's accounting the toolbox enableling for Ex. creating Union Bitcoin Tribes.
+Using LndHub's accounting the toolbox enableling for Ex. creating _Union Bitcoin Tribes_.

 - Collect HowTo's and Snippets
 - Code Repo fo Admin Extension Components